 Director

 Vimal was elected to the Board in 2023.
-Vimal is a finance and operations professional with many years of diverse and progressive experience in both the ‘for profit’ and ‘not-for-profit’ sectors.
-Vimal has previous volunteer Board experience, serving as Treasurer and Board member for CARP – Hamilton chapter.
-He currently serves as the Vice President of Finance, IT and Asset Management for YMCA of Simcoe/Muskoka.
-Vimal holds several certifications including CPA, CMA and CSC, to name just a few.
+Vimal is a strategic leader with many years of diverse experience in both the ‘for profit’ and ‘not-for-profit’ sectors.
+He currently serves as the Chief Financial Officer for the YMCA of Simcoe/Muskoka and is a designated CPA/CMA.
+Vimal has previous volunteer experience serving on Boards and supporting community organizations.

 We are always pleased to receive applications from people who want to join our Board of Directors.
 If you are interested, call our main office at 905-528-0281.